anshi2500/flatmates/README.md

 ---

-Developed with ❤️ by Ivan, Anshi, Ben, Bradley, Jessie, Joey, Lilia, Nayera and Youssef.
+Developed with ❤️ by Ivan, Anshi, Alina, Ben, Bradley, Jessie, Joey, Lilia, Nayera and Youssef.

 Development Continued by ...